 East Harlem businesses preserve culture through Mexican Independence Day festival

-A blue Mexican wrestler mask swung in the breeze, gently knocking against a mask painted to resemble a Day of the Dead sugar skull.
+A blue Mexican wrestler mask swung in the breeze, gently knocking against a brightly painted sugar skull.

 Daniel Valle laughed.
 “This one’s really solid,” he said.

 He took the yellow and green skull down from the string that suspended it from the top of his tent.
 It was just papier mache, but it still produced an audible “thunk” when Valle rapped it on its head.

 Valle had just finished setting up a tent full of his handmade masks at a Mexican Independence Day festival in East Harlem yesterday.
 For local businesses like Valle’s, the festival was about more than honoring the day that Mexico wrested out of Spain’s control over 200 years ago.
 It gave them the chance to work their missions — connecting with local communities and preserving the culture of their homelands.